acantril/learn-cantrill-io-labs/aws-hybrid-bgpvpn/02_INSTRUCTIONS/STAGE4 - BGP ROUTING AND TESTING.md

 Right Click => `Connect`
 Select `Session Manager`
 Click `Connect`
 `sudo bash`
-`sudo chmod 740 /var/run/frr && systemctl restart frr` (this is a very temp workaround until i fix a bug - FRR won't start all daemons because the /var/run/frr is created with 640 permissions.. it needs to be 740).

 SHOW THE ROUTES VIA THE UI `route`
 SHOW THE ROUTES VIA `vtysh`